Copy-Move Image Forgery Detection Based on Evolving Circular Domains Coverage: Proposed Copy-Move Forgery Detection Scheme

-we determine that these two circular domains are tampered areas.
-We take 48 images from the benchmark dataset \cite{b9}, crop their center into sub image blocks of $3\times 3$, $39\times 39$, and $75\times 75$ sizes, and attack them in various ways.
-Then, we calculate the mean value of $\lambda$ (denoted as $\bar \lambda$) in these three sets of sub image blocks, and list the results in Table I. It shows that $\bar \lambda$ has only a slight difference under various attacks, which proves the feasibility of representing ${{\bf{F}}^{{\rm{DCT}}}}$ by $\lambda$ to depict sub image blocks.
+If the difference between $\lambda_1$ and $\lambda_2$ of two circular domains is less than the threshold $K_{\rm{DCT}}$, i.e., we determine that these two circular domains are tampered areas.
+We take 48 images from the FAU dataset \cite{b9}, crop their center into sub image blocks of $3\times 3$, $39\times 39$, and $75\times 75$ sizes, and attack them in various ways.
+Then, we calculate the mean value of $\lambda$ (denoted as $\bar \lambda$) in these three sets of sub image blocks, and list the results in Table 1.
+It shows that $\bar \lambda$ has only a slight difference under various attacks, which proves the feasibility of representing $\bm{F}^{\rm{DCT}}$ by $\lambda$ to depict sub image blocks.

-The selection of the aforementioned thresholds ${K_{{\rm{PCET}}}}$ and ${K_{{\rm{DCT}}}}$ has a great influence on the accuracy and robustness of our algorithm.
+The selection of the aforementioned thresholds $K_{\rm{PCET}}$ and $K_{\rm{DCT}}$ has a great influence on the accuracy and robustness of our algorithm.
 If they decrease, the criteria get more stringent and the coverage is more precise; however, if the image is attacked by noise and geometric transformations, this algorithm would more easily miss or misjudge tampered areas.
 On the contrary, it is more robust.
-To make it more robust to noise attacks, we set those thresholds as functions ${K_{{\rm{PCET}}}}({\sigma _{\rm{s}}})$ and ${K_{{\rm{DCT}}}}({\sigma _{\rm{s}}})$, where $\sigma _{\rm{s}}$ is the difference of variance between two circular domains.
+These thresholds can be determined through a large number of experiments and they depend on the image resolution and attack type of datasets.
+For FAU dataset \cite{b9}, to make it more robust to noise attacks, we set those thresholds as functions ${K_{{\rm{PCET}}}}({\sigma _{\rm{s}}})$ and ${K_{{\rm{DCT}}}}({\sigma _{\rm{s}}})$, where $\sigma _{\rm{s}}$ is the difference of variance between two circular domains.
 Finally, based on numerous experiments, we have established two empirical formulas for ${K_{{\rm{PCET}}}}({\sigma _{\rm{s}}})$ and ${K_{{\rm{DCT}}}}({\sigma _{\rm{s}}})$, which are piecewise functions: